0xabe-io/0xabe-io.github.io/_posts/2016-03-07-Boston-Key-Party-pwn-Simple-Calc.md

 No RPATH   No RUNPATH   simple_calc
 {% endhighlight %}

-With `NX` activated -- well this 2016 after all -- we might have to create a ROP chain.
+With `NX` activated -- well is this 2016 after all -- we might have to create a ROP chain.

 # Operation